 Our Top Pick

-Of all three tents we reviewed, our favorite was the Coleman 6-Person Instant Tent.
+Of all three tents we reviewed, our best family tent the Coleman 6-Person Instant Tent.
 Of all three options, this tent combined value with quality in a way that we believe is the most likely to suit the needs of most campers.